shader-slang/slang/docs/user-guide/a1-06-spirv-target-specifics.md

 SPIR-V specific Attributes
 --------------------------

-DXC supports a few attributes and command-line arguments for targeting SPIR-V.
-You can find a document of how DXC supports [the feature mapping to SPIR-V](https://github.com/microsoft/DirectXShaderCompiler/blob/main/docs/SPIR-V.rst).

-Similar to DXC, Slang supports a few of the attributes as following:
+DXC supports a few attributes and command-line arguments for targeting SPIR-V. Similar to DXC, Slang supports a few of the attributes as following:

 ### [[vk::binding(binding: int, set: int = 0)]]
 Similar to `binding` layout qualifier in Vulkan.
 It specifies the uniform buffer binding point, and the descriptor set for Vulkan.